Program Tracks Overview

 - Current New York State RN license

-- Minimum 1 year of recent clinical nursing experience
+- Minimum 1 year of recent clinical nursing experience; mental health experience preferred

 - Undergraduate coursework in statistics, nursing research, and basic physical assessment